OpenEvalProject/evals/manuscripts/elife-44452/v1/manuscript.md

 ## Abstract

-10.7554/eLife.44452.001 RIPK1, RIPK3, ZBP1 and TRIF, the four mammalian proteins harboring RIP homotypic interaction motif (RHIM) domains, are key components of inflammatory signaling and programmed cell death.
+RIPK1, RIPK3, ZBP1 and TRIF, the four mammalian proteins harboring RIP homotypic interaction motif (RHIM) domains, are key components of inflammatory signaling and programmed cell death.
 RHIM-domain protein activation is mediated by their oligomerization; however, mechanisms that promote a return to homeostasis remain unknown.
 Here we show that autophagy is critical for the turnover of all RHIM-domain proteins.
-Macrophages lacking the autophagy gene Atg16l1 accumulated highly insoluble forms of RIPK1, RIPK3, TRIF and ZBP1.
+Macrophages lacking the autophagy gene Atg16l1accumulated highly insoluble forms of RIPK1, RIPK3, TRIF and ZBP1.
 Defective autophagy enhanced necroptosis by Tumor necrosis factor (TNF) and Toll-like receptor (TLR) ligands.
 TNF-mediated necroptosis was mediated by RIPK1 kinase activity, whereas TLR3- or TLR4-mediated death was dependent on TRIF and RIPK3.
 Unexpectedly, combined deletion of Atg16l1 and Zbp1 accelerated LPS-mediated necroptosis and sepsis in mice.
 Thus, ZBP1 drives necroptosis in the absence of the RIPK1-RHIM, but suppresses this process when multiple RHIM-domain containing proteins accumulate.
 These findings identify autophagy as a central regulator of innate inflammation governed by RHIM-domain proteins.

 ## Introduction